 Make sure you know how to apply any safety locks or attachment harnesses.
 Ensure they are all in good working condition and cannot be operated by a curious baby.

-The mattress should always be a flat surface to ensure good airflow for baby.
+The mattress should always be a flat surface to ensure proper airflow for baby.
 The mattress should be suitable to use with the crib.
-That means the correct fit without spaces or upturned sides.
+That means the correct fit without spaces or sloped sides.

 10. Sleep position